Wound suturing

 Alternative methods include:

-• External fixators: using metal clips or adhesive tapes to secure the skin, suitable for children or those afraid of removal
+• External fixators: using metal clips or adhesive tapes to secure the skin, suitable for children or those afraid of suture removal

 • Tissue gluing: combining biological glue with minimally invasive techniques, but with higher infection risks